Plan an upgrade from older versions of Office to Microsoft 365 Apps

 What does end of support mean?

 Office, like almost all Microsoft products, has a support lifecycle during which we provide bug fixes and security fixes.
-This lifecycle lasts for a certain number of years from the date of the product's initial release.
+This lifecycle lasts for some years from the date of the product's initial release.
 The end of this lifecycle is known as the product's end of support.
 After Office reaches its end of support, Microsoft no longer provides the following services:

 - Technical support for issues